 My name is George, I graduated early 2016 from Europe.
 Some of you may have met me at FounderX in the US this October.
 I am obsessed with productivity, personal growth and artificially intelligent assistants.

-This guide is based on some brilliant books, such as Essentialism, The Laws of Simplicity, Time Management that doesn't suck, The Lean Startup and a couple others.
+This guide is based on some brilliant books, such as Essentialism, The Laws of Simplicity, Time Management that doesn't suck, The Lean Startup, Becoming the 1% and a couple others.

 P.S.
 I never got a bonus assignment, so can you.

 Your 3 essential weapons